 Buff Bunny Collection is an athletic apparel clothing line exclusively for women who “embrace their fears and celebrate their uniqueness.”
 Although its website marketing isn’t powerlifting-specific, the clothing is much loved by women who lift weights, including reigning 84kg IPF World champion Amanda Lawrence and 3x IPF World champion Daniella Melo who are both affiliated with the company.

 The brand prides itself in being entirely run by women for women and places lots of attention in design and fabric selection which is all done in-house.
 This is the place to go if you’re looking for comfortable and timeless pieces that will never go out of style.

 HVIII is a lifestyle apparel company for the strength community.
 It stands on a philosophy of turning negativity into positive results and focuses on providing great quality clothing.
 They offer items in small batches, often making them in limited supply.

-I like that their clothes, although appropriate for the gym, can also be worn outside and not necessarily be mistaken for gym clothes, even offering outerwear and casual tops and bottoms.
+Although appropriate for the gym, I like that their clothes can also be worn outside and not necessarily be mistaken for gym clothes, even offering outerwear and casual tops and bottoms.

 Virus is a brand committed to creating the best performance pieces for the athletes in the respective sports it caters to, one of which is powerlifting.
 It creates clothing for everyday training in the gym, as well as competition singlets for powerlifters and weightlifters.

-What’s particularly interesting about Virus is that they put lots of attention in their fabrics and go into detail about the technology on their website so you know exactly what it’s designed to do.
-They also have very timeless basics and a wide selection of items, making it a great one stop shop for all your needs.
+What’s particularly interesting about Virus is that they put lots of attention in their fabrics and detail the technology on their website so you know exactly what it’s designed to do.
+They also have very timeless basics and a wide selection of items, making it a great one-stop shop for all your needs.

 Check out my article on the Virus Singlet Review, which I ranked as the #1 singlet for female powerlifters.